-With Bird's Eye View you can get an aerial map view of motion events around your home and clearly see the path that visitors take when visiting your property.
+Bird's Eye View provides an aerial map view of motion events around your home, so you can clearly see the path that visitors take when visiting your property.

 What is Bird's Eye View?